 A Tourist in the Hood River Valley

-It’s great fun being a tourist in our own Hood River Valley.
-Driving the Fruit Loop, a 35 miles driving tour through orchards, forests, farmlands, and friendly communities.
-“Sample delicious fruits and take your favorites home, visit a winery, experience fields of fragrant lavender, meet adorable alpacas, savor delicious baked goods, and create memories by participating in family activities hosted at Fruit Loop locations throughout the year.”
+The innkeepers at the Old Parkdale Inn Bed and Breakfast enjoy playing the tourist in their own Hood River Valley, driving the Fruit Loop, a 35 miles driving tour through orchards, forests, farmlands, and friendly communities.
+“Sample delicious fruits and take your favorites home, visit a winery, experience fields of fragrant lavender, and savor delicious baked goods at Fruit Loop locations throughout the year.”

 The Fruit Loop is just an hour away from Oregon’s largest city, Portland.
 Located just outside the national scenic area called the Columbia River Gorge, our Valley is the nation’s largest pear-growing region, one of the few places that offers the complete experience of growing, producing, and then enjoying fruits and wines.

-The harvest season is in full swing.
-Our bed and breakfast is the Old Parkdale Inn and I, along with the other innkeepers of the Oregon Bed and Breakfast, invite you to enjoy the fall season in the Hood River Valley.
+The harvest season will soon be in full swing.
+The Old Parkdale Inn Bed and Breakast along invite you to enjoy the fall season in the Hood River Valley.